phalcon-orphanage/docs/en/application-micro.md

 <a name='responses-return-application-response'></a>
 ## Return Application Response
-A different approach returning data back to the caller is to return the response object directly from the application.
-When responses are returned by handlers they are automatically sent by the application.
+A different approach returning data back to the caller is to return the Response object directly from the application.
+When respons are returned by handlers they are automatically sent by the application.

 ```php
 <?php